Proverbs 31: 8 Open your mouth for the speechless, in the cause of all who are appointed to die.

 Zechariah 3:1 Then he showed me Joshua the high priest standing before the Angel of the Lord, and Satan standing at his right hand to oppose him.

 2 And the Lord said to Satan, “The Lord rebuke you, Satan!
 The Lord who has chosen Jerusalem rebuke you!
 Is this not a brand plucked from the fire?”
+3 Now Joshua was clothed with filthy garments, and was standing before the Angel.

 4 Then He[the Lord acting as advocate] answered and spoke to those who stood before Him, saying, “Take away the filthy garments from him.”
 And to him He said, “See, I have removed your iniquity from you, and I will clothe you with rich robes.”